-In the eyes of the Internal Revenue Service, a forgiven student loan is taxable income — unless your student loan debt is forgiven through PSLF or teacher forgiveness programs.
+In the eyes of the Internal Revenue Service, a forgiven student loan is taxable income unless your debt is forgiven through PSLF or teacher forgiveness programs.

-So, if you eventually have $50,000 worth of loans forgiven, you’re going to be on the hook for paying federal (and possibly state) taxes on that amount.
+So if you eventually manage to have $50,000 worth of loans forgiven, you’re going to be on the hook for paying federal (and possibly state) taxes on that amount.

 4. It’s not always worth it

-As noted above, you might pay significantly more interest in the long run if you pursue forgiveness through an income-based repayment plan.
-Make sure you run your numbers through our free income-based repayment calculator to see exactly how much.
+As noted above, you might pay significantly more in interest if you opt for forgiveness through an IBR plan.
+Run your numbers through our IBR calculator to see exactly how much.

-Plus, since many student loan forgiveness programs require you to work in public service, you’ll likely earn a lower salary than you could in the private sector.
+Since many student loan forgiveness programs require you to work in public service, you’ll likely earn a lower salary than you would in the private sector.
 You’d almost certainly earn a higher income as a lawyer for a firm representing name-brand clients than you would as an attorney for the government, for example.

 Watch out for these student loan forgiveness scams

-Although the programs above are legit, you’ll want to be on the lookout for loan forgiveness scams do exist.
+Although the programs above are legit, you’ll want to be on the lookout for loan forgiveness scams.

-For example, certain companies might charge you to fill out government forms for your student loans.
-Don’t let them!
-Complete all the paperwork yourself using the tools on the Federal Student Aid website.
+For example, seemingly legitimate student loan forgiveness companies might charge you to fill out government forms for your student loans.
+But you can complete the paperwork yourself for free by using the tools on the Federal Student Aid website.

-Even worse, other companies might call you and pretend they can forgive your student loans for a fee.
-Don’t buy into it.
-You never have to pay a fee to participate in a student loan forgiveness program.
+Even worse, other companies might call and pretend they can forgive your student loans for a fee.
+Don’t buy into this.
+You’ll never have to pay a fee to participate in a student loan forgiveness program.
 Only loan forgiveness scams will ask you for advance fees.